openhwgroup/cva6/CONTRIBUTING.md

         - To avoid impacting those users who use your contribution in their project.
         - At this point, we do not request a 100%-coverage verification suite.

-If these you encounter difficulties with these guidelines, get in touch with the team!
+If you encounter difficulties with these guidelines, get in touch with the team!

 ### Bug fixing